-Nurse practitioners in good standing with the College of Registered Nurses of British Columbia may provide nursing treatment and services to injured workers.
+Nurse practitioners in good standing with the British Columbia College of Nursing Professionals may provide nursing treatment and services to injured workers.
 Nurse practitioners may provide the nursing treatment and services authorized by the Health

 Professions Act and corresponding regulation and bylaws, and as outlined in any current Board contract and/or fee schedule in place at the time of service delivery.